Alexander and the Terrible, Horrible, No Good, Very Bad Day

 Guided Reading Level:

-Family Life, Friends and Friendship, School Life
+Determination and Perseverance, Friends and Friendship, School Life, Siblings

 In this contemporary classic, veteran children's author Viorst introduces us to Alexander, a kid with an unruly crop of hair, who gets out of bed to face a day that seems to grow increasingly worse with each passing minute.
 Indeed, on the very first page, Alexander wakes to hair full of gum, trips on his skateboard, and drops a sweater in a sink full of water.